-District Findings / Recommendations Anticipated cost impact Buller Six structures are proposed for condition-based replacement in 2021-24 \$1.75m estimated replacement cost.
-Four structures are proposed for level of service replacement in 2021-24 \$1.75m estimated replacement cost.
-Maintenance and component replacement backlog needed to be addressed in the next five years replacement).
-This is additional to routine maintenance that should Historic funding of ~\$110k per annum (local roads and SPR) for maintenance and renewals is insufficient avoid an increasing backlog.
-This increase will address identified issues and set an appropriate
+District Findings / Recommendations Anticipated cost impact Buller Six structures are proposed for condition-based replacement in 2021- 24 \$1.75m estimated replacement cost.
+Four structures are proposed for level of \$3.1m estimated replacement cost service replacement in 2021-24 (note some of these structures are included in the condition-based replacement list) Maintenance and component replacement backlog needed to be \$118k (maintenance) and \$2m (component replacement). addressed in the next five years This is additional to routine maintenance that should be carried out during the same period Historic funding of ~\$110k per annum (local roads and SPR) for maintenance and renewals is insufficient Recommended to increase to \$300k per annum to avoid an increasing backlog.
+This increase will address identified issues and set an appropriate budget relative to the replacement value, age, and condition of Buller's bridges

-District Findings / Recommendations Anticipated cost impact Grey Seven structures are proposed for condition-based replacement in 2021-24 \$1.28m estimated replacement cost Five structures are proposed for level of service replacement in 2021-24 \$11.3m estimated replacement cost.
-High priority maintenance and component replacement (routine, structural and bridge guardrail) In the order of \$930k - \$1.4m total maintenance backlog (high, medium and low priority) In the order of \$3.2m - \$4.8m Address existing issues and avoid an increasing backlog Maintenance spend of ~\$400k and renewals spend of ~\$300k per annum is required Westland 12 structures are proposed for condition-based replacement in 2021-24 \$1.38m estimate replacement cost.
+District Findings / Recommendations Anticipated cost impact Grey Seven structures are proposed for condition-based replacement in 2021- 24 \$1.28m estimated replacement cost Five structures are proposed for level of service replacement in 2021-24 \$11.3m estimated replacement cost.
+High priority maintenance and component replacement (routine, structural and bridge guardrail) In the order of \$930k - \$1.4m total maintenance backlog (high, medium and low priority) In the order of \$3.2m - \$4.8m Address existing issues and avoid an increasing backlog Maintenance spend of ~\$400k and renewals spend of ~\$300k per annum is required Westland 12 structures are proposed for condition-based replacement in 2021- 24 \$1.38m estimate replacement cost.
 11 structures are proposed for level of \$1.32m estimated replacement cost service replacement in 2021-24 (note some of these structures are included in the condition-based replacement list).
-Maintenance and component \$795k and \$4.06m respectively. replacement backlog needed to be addressed in the next five years This is additional to the routine maintenance that should be carried out during the same period Historic funding of ~\$117k per annum (local roads and SPR) for maintenance and renewals is insufficient Recommended to increase to \$550k per annum to avoid an increasing backlog.
-This increase will address identified issues and set an appropriate budget relative to the replacement value, age, and condition of Westland's bridges
+Maintenance and component \$795k and \$4.06m respectively. replacement backlog needed to be addressed in the next five years This is additional to the routine maintenance that should be carried out during the same period.
+Historic funding of ~\$117k per annum (local roads and SPR) for maintenance and renewals is insufficient Recommended to increase to \$550k per annum to avoid an increasing backlog.
+This increase will address identified issues and set an appropriate budget relative to the replacement value, age, and condition of Westland's bridges.
+Further, three major structures on the SPR are recommended for maintenance and renewals: Arawhata bridge requires sandblasting and painting to address rust issues (est \$900k), and the Okuru and Waiatoto bridges both have concrete spalling issues.